Limelight Facial is an effective treatment for;

 - Sun Damage

 Limelight is the perfect laser facial with no downtime.
-A Non-invasive treatment for the face, neck, décolletage and hands it is particularly effective in the treatment of previously difficult to resolve light coloured brown spots.
+A non-invasive treatment for the face, neck, décolletage and hands it is particularly effective in the treatment of previously difficult to resolve light coloured brown spots and diffuse redness.

 What is the Limelight Facial?